 I’d already shown empathy (“It’s hard to stop playing when you’re having fun—I’d feel sad, too”).
 And I explained why we needed to clean up, but he remained rooted to the floor.

 Rather than sending him to his room or yelling at him to clean up already, I set a timer.

-2. Have your child clean her mess
+2. Have your child clean the mess

 3. Have your child say or do it better

 Instead, rely on natural consequences.
-You could say that her taking too long to get ready means you won’t have time to play at the park after errands.
+You could say that taking too long to get ready means you won’t have time to play at the park after errands.

 5. Explain how others feel

-Give your child a deadline and have her clean up her messes in order to hold her accountable.
-Have her repeat what she said or did in a better way so she knows what’s acceptable or not.
+Instead, enforce natural consequences that curb misbehavior and help your child think better next time.
+Give her a deadline and have her clean up her messes to hold her accountable.
+Have her repeat what she said or did in a better, more effective way so she knows what’s acceptable or not.

 Revoke privileges, but only if they tie naturally to her actions.
 Finally, explain the consequences of her behavior, especially related to how others feel.
-This will help her develop empathy toward others and think critically about the choices she makes.
+This can help her develop empathy toward others and think critically about the choices she makes.